Barty opens her 2022 season with win over Gauff in Adelaide - WHIZ News

 ADELAIDE, Australia (AP) — Top-ranked Ash Barty had a tough opener to her 2022 season, having to rally from a set and a break down to beat 17-year-old American Coco Gauff 4-6, 7-5, 6-1 on Wednesday in the second round of the Adelaide International.

-The Wimbledon champion dropped serve twice in the first set and was 4-2 down in the second before recovering to win 11 of the last 13 games.
+The Wimbledon champion dropped serve twice in the first set and was 4-2 down, facing another break point, in the second before recovering to win 11 of the last 13 games.

 A two-time major winner, Barty is aiming to be the first Australian woman to win her home major since Chris O’Neil in 1978.